Herman Moore

-Herman Joseph Moore (born October 20, 1969) is an American former professional football player who was a wide receiver in National Football League (NFL) for 12 seasons.
-He played college football for the Virginia Cavaliers.
-He was drafted by the Detroit Lions in the first round of the 1991 NFL Draft, and also played for the NFL's New York Giants.
+Herman Joseph Moore (born October 20, 1969) is an American former professional football player who was a wide receiver for 12 seasons in the National Football League (NFL).
+He played college football for the Virginia Cavaliers and was selected by the Detroit Lions in the first round of the 1991 NFL draft, and also played for the New York Giants.

-Early years
+Early life

-Moore graduated from George Washington High School in Danville, Virginia in 1987.
+Moore graduated from George Washington High School in Danville, Virginia, in 1987.
 Moore was a three-sport athlete, excelling in basketball, football, and track and field.

 College career

 Moore attended and graduated from the University of Virginia, where he was a two-sport athlete.
 He ranks third all-time in career receptions, behind Olamide Zaccheaus and Billy McMullen, and held the school record in the high jump for 30 years until it was broken in 2020.
 Moore's college jersey number was 87.

 He ranks second in Cavaliers history in career receiving yards with 2,504 and ranks first in receiving yards in a season with 1,190 yards (on 54 catches) set in 1990.
 The year before he had 848 yards on just 36 catches.
 He also scored 10 touchdowns in 1989 and followed that up with 13 in 1990.